 IMPORTANT NEWS: I’ve moved the site to http://ptap.es/b2 pause for sharp intake of breath…and it sounds way better!
-You can skip forward when you like, put the playlist on pause, all that good stuff, and on my end, I don’t have to go to the bank every month and fill out the maddening paperwork that comes along with the territory.
-I’m still loading and figuring out how to define tracks, but so far I’m rather chuffed.
-I will, as always, be posting new material and looking forward to your comments.
-All for now…as always, enjoy in joy.
+You can skip forward when you like, put the playlist on pause, play on your phone, all that good stuff, All for now…go there now and as always, enjoy in joy.

 Here for your pleasure are 34 tracks featuring all three of the freeform disciplines Jazz, Swing & Singers.
 Gathered from the last couple of years I’m aiming this playlist at the ears of the people who say they don’t like Jazz.
 This is my attempt to convert them.
 The real acid test of this mix was to play it during a dinner party…this I have done, and I’m pleased to say…. no complaints.
 The playlist contains notables running the gamut from Cecile McLorin Salvant, Vijay Iyer Trio, Tomeka Reida, and yes, I have include two numbers by the 13 year old Malaysian jazz pianist Joey Alexander …so there you go.
 Enjoy in joy.